 Prysmian adopted a set of procedures for internal management and external disclosure of documents and information about the Company, especially concerning confidential information.
 These procedures were reviewed in order to align the content with the innovations introduced by Regulation (EU) No. 596/2014 ("MAR") on the harmonisation of Market Abuse legislation.
 The parts of greatest relevance in this regulation became applicable on 3 July 2016.
 The procedures define how information that can assume a confidential nature should be managed and identify the company managers who will manage and coordinate these information flows through their disclosure to the market.
 It includes situations where it was initially decided to defer disclosure under the circumstances as required by the applicable legislation.
-These procedures may be found on the Company website www.prysmiangroup.com under The Group/governance section.
+These procedures are available on the Company website www.prysmiangroup.com in the Company/Governance section.